-In theory, enjoying some quality time with dear friends and family sounds like a great idea.
-In practice, it can devolve into fights over itinerary and plans.
+In theory, enjoying your group villa holidays with friends and family sounds like a great idea.
+In practice, travelling with a large group can be difficult!

 Plan, Plan, Plan

 Need to rent a car?
 Mini-vans tend to sell out quickly so book in advance.
 Want a villa with several bedrooms?
 Make sure you reserve it as early as possible.
-A great option for large groups is our adjoining villas in Afytos, Cozy Lux Pool Villa I, Cozy 2, Cozy 3 and Cozy 4!!
+A great option for large group holidays is our adjoining villas in Afitos Ruby, and Quartz!!
 Also, consider making reservations for your group at a local attraction or historical site and set up a guided tour, hopefully with a group discount rate.

 Plan for a Lot of Downtime

 On a similar note, make sure there’s time for resting during the day.
-Most people in the group will appreciate the chance to do their own thing whether it’s lounging in bed, reading by the pool, or simply getting some quality alone time during their much cherished holidays.
+Most people in group villa holidays will appreciate the chance to do their own thing whether it’s lounging in bed, reading by the pool, or simply getting some quality alone time during their much cherished holidays.
 This is the best survival tip to avoid conflict.

 Focus on the Details